Achievable logoAchievable logo

 • Stage V indicates full sexual maturity.

 Skeletal age assessment uses X-rays to evaluate bone ossification.
 Peak height velocity (PHV), the fastest rate of growth during puberty, is another key indicator of maturity.
-Strength and conditioning professionals should recognize individual differences in maturation and tailor training programs accordingly.
+Strength and conditioning professionals should account for individual differences in maturation and adjust training programs accordingly.

 Muscle and bone growth